 #5 Oat Milk Chia Pudding

-We added this 2-Step Vanilla Protein Chia Pudding to our meal prep rotation with a creamy addition: Oat milk.
+We added this Overnight Protein Packed Chia Pudding to our meal prep rotation.
 When you’re short on time, whip together this easy, delicious, and nutrient-dense recipe that tastes like dessert!
 The thick oat milk consistency adds a whole new level of decadence.
 It’s a yes from us.